 - All passengers are required to wear cloth masks or whatever covers the nose and mouth when using buses.

-- Allow families to sit together and reserve seats in advance (if possible).
+- Allow families to sit together.

 - Drivers must wear face masks at all times during work and avoid touching the mouth, nose and eyes while wearing gloves.